What is Panting After Giving Birth?

 Prevention of Panting After Giving Birth

-After birth, mother dog should be monitored constantly for the first week.
+After birth, mother dogs should be monitored constantly for the first week.
 She should get plenty of rest and return to eating and drinking normally without any complications.
 If she does not respond quickly and seems lethargic, paired with prolonged panting, a vet may need to be consulted.
 Checking her teats regularly to ensure that there is no redness, heat, swelling, or irritation can help to catch any sign of milk fever in the early stages.
 The milk should be white and a normal consistency; any discoloration can mean the presence of bacteria which is harmful to the pups and mother alike.
+Feed puppy food to ensure the mother gets enough calcium and protein, as well as calories.

 By speaking with your vet often and monitoring your female diligently after birth, any complications should be easily caught and corrected.
 Most pregnancies go smoothly, but for older dogs or a first pregnancy it is always important to pay close attention to the behavior of the mother in order to prevent any sort of injury or fatal problem.